-If the hearing decision overturns the decision to deny or modify the PA request, the DHA notifies ForwardHealth, the member, and the provider.
+If the hearing decision overturns the decision to deny or modify the PA request, the DHA notifies ForwardHealth and the member.
 The letter includes instructions for the provider and for ForwardHealth.

-If the DHA letter instructs the provider to submit a claim for the service, the provider should submit the following to ForwardHealth after the service(s) has been performed:
+If the DHA letter instructs the provider(s) to submit a claim for the service, each provider should submit the following to ForwardHealth after the service(s) has been performed: